 And if you can’t do that, at least find the honor in the act of working while you look for something that you can love

 Another thing to think about: If every job sucks sometimes, how can you minimize the suckitude?
 Even more, since we spend so much time working and at work, how can we make our work spiritually meaningful, and our workspaces nurturing of our spirit?
 Particularly if we are in a secular workplace, and/or a work environment that is hostile to non-Christians?
-I’ve been working since I was 12 (with a work permit), which is as long as I’ve been Pagan as well (though not as long as I’ve been openly Pagan)…so I have a couple of ideas, and if you have any as well, please feel free to add them in the comments.
+I’ve been working since I was 12 (with a work permit), which is as long as I’ve been Pagan as well (though not as long as I’ve been openly Pagan)…and several of those years were in the Navy, a few of which were onboard ships with very little private space.
+I have a couple of ideas, and if you have any as well, please feel free to add them in the comments.

 - Don’t bring your work home, physically, mentally, or spiritually.
 If you have a bad habit of bringing work home mentally or spiritually, develop a personal ritual for your drive/ride/walk/bike home that lets you shed work from your psyche, or a cleansing ritual for when you come home, etc. If you have to do work outside of work, try to do it outside your home–in a library or coffee shop with wi-fi…if you can’t, try to have an area in your home that you just use for work or consider cleansing the area where you work at home, particularly if the work you brought home is frustrating or invokes other negative emotions.

 - Protect your personal workspace from bad juju, whether that be your office, your cubical, your area, or just yourself.
 Consider carrying or placing stones or herbs that absorb or block negativity.
 Consider cleansing your personal space.
-You can do both of these without attracting attention–herbs and stones look like potpourri and decorations, and rather than smudging (which may be against fire code depending on your workplace), you can make an infusion in a spray bottle to clean with physically as well as psychically.
+You can do both of these without attracting attention–herbs and stones look like potpourri and decorations (stick a magnet on the back, or hot glue them to a clothespin and stick them up), and rather than smudging (which may be against fire code depending on your workplace), you can make an infusion in a spray bottle to clean with physically as well as psychically.
 Lavender and lemon make a wonderful (though somewhat nontraditional) cleaning and cleansing mix (there are enough people that don’t appreciate sage, that I would caution against using in a shared workspace).
 And, even if you work in a place where scents are unwise (if coworkers have allergies or you work with patients), you can do the same thing with salt water or with charged or blessed water.

 - Invite good juju to you.
 Like the above, consider using herbs and crystals to attract positivity (rather than repell the negative).
 Consider shielding yourself or your workspace.
 Creating a renewing and nurturing work area when possible with live plants, bits of nature, use of color, etc. If you have a shared workspace or your person is your workspace, try making a charged infused after-bath moisturizing oil to use, or something else you can wear (like an amulet) under your clothing or uniform for the same purpose.